SumiSastri/nodeJs-and-server-side-javascript/nodeJs-and-express/express/README.md

 To use the ExpressJS framework, it needs to be installed into a project with npm or nvm.
 The folder intantiated with node and then the package installed.

+Express.js forms part of the middle-ware between the backend server and the front-end ui-ux.

+Just as React is a library that manages browser-based data in state/ ui-ux changes and DOM manipulation, Express is a frame-work that manages requests from the servers' databases to the front-end.

+Express comes with it's own syntax and methods.
+It is a protocol and has a more rigid structure but is lightweight and very quick to set up.

 ## Express Command Line Interface(CLI)

 The Express Application Generator is a CLI. `npm install express generator -g` for the project